netxms/netxms-doc/admin/appendix.rst

        DebugTags parameters or write them coma separated (like ``proc.spexec:8,tunnel.*:4,db.conn:6``).
      -
+   * - DefaultExecutionTimeout
+     - Timeout in milliseconds for external metric and external command execution.
+This value will be used for external metrics and external commands if ``ExternalCommandTimeout`` or ``ExternalMetricTimeout`` not set explicitly.
+     - 2000
    * - DisableIPv4
      - Disables (yes) or enables(no) IPv4 support.
      - no